belovedpearl/Green_Space-PP1/README.md

 The following illustrate the steps I took to deplay my website;

   * Go to the repository for Green Space.
-  * Click on the settings tab and locate the pages tab.
+  * Click on the "Settings" tab, locate the "Pages" tab and click it.
-  * Select to deploy from main branch.
+  * In the "Build and Deployment" section there is a "Branch Heading".
+Select to deploy from "main" branch in the dropdown option.
+  * Click on save
-  * A few minutes later, after refreshing the page, the site was live for viewing.
+  * A few minutes later, after refreshing the page, there will automatically be an update containing the "live site link".

 ---